 The 100% owned Santa Rosa gold project is an intrusive hosted structurally-controlled quartz stockwork system within the prolific Antioquia Batholith.
-Gold mining within the Santa Rosa project pre-dates the 16th century when an estimated 30 million tonnes were mined.
-The San Ramon gold deposit (a single shear zone within the Santa Rosa project) trends east-west, dips 70o to the north, extends over 1,900 metres, is up to 50 metres in width and is mineralised from surface.
-Preliminary metallurgical results give 94% gold recoveries through CIL processing.
-23,000 metres have been drilled to date to a vertical depth of 250 metres with mineralisation remaining open at depth.
-The most significant drill intercepts to date include:
+Gold mining within the Santa Rosa project pre-dates the 17th century when an estimated 30 million tonnes were mined.
+The San Ramon gold deposit (a single shear zone within the Santa Rosa project) trends east-west, dips 70o to the north, extends over 2 kilometres, is up to 50 metres in width and is mineralised from surface.
+Preliminary metallurgical results give 93% gold recoveries through CIL processing.
+45,000 metres have been drilled to date to a vertical depth of over 500 metres with mineralisation remaining open at depth.

 Geology within the Santa Rosa gold project is dominated by hornblende-biotite diorite and quartz diorite of the Antioquia batholith.
 The batholith is a calc-alkaline, plutonic intrusive complex belonging to an early- to mid-Cretaceous magmatic arc.
 Basement geology is a complex elongated mosaic of Palaeozoic and younger autochthonous and allochthonous terranes that were accreted to the South American continent and subjected to transpressional tectonics and episodic subduction-related magmatism.
 Mineralisation is contained within numerous mesothermal veins and stockworks structurally related to east-west and north-north-west corridors.